savinien/MK351/html-css-js/README.md

 - HTML tags label pieces of content such as "heading", "paragraph", "table", and so on
 - Browsers do not display the HTML tags, but use them to render the content of the page

-A typical html page has the following structure
+A typical HTML page has the following structure

 ```html
 <!DOCTYPE html>